banDedo/Plank/README.md

 logger.thresholdLevel = .Warning

-logger.logWarning("This log should appear because it is at the minimum threshold and no visible tags are defined.") logger.logInfo("This log shouldn't appear because it is set below minimum threshold.")
+logger.logWarning("This log should appear because it is at the minimum threshold.") logger.logInfo("This log shouldn't appear because it is set below minimum threshold.")
 ```